bodo-ai/Bodo/bodo-platform-image/README.md

 An AMI (Amazon Machine Image) is one format example of machine images.
 It is used specifically for creating EC2 instances.
 Similarly, VM Image is used specifically for creating Azure VM instances.

-In our case, machines images are useful for supporting the Bodo platform for running Clusters and Jupyter Notebooks on AWS/AZURE.
+In our case, machines images are useful for supporting the Bodo platform for running Clusters on AWS/AZURE.
 Specifically, we create images for the worker nodes in a given cluster and for nodes hosting the Notebook itself.
 We would like cluster nodes to all have Bodo installed on them with the right configuration.
-Notebook Images are minimal and have JupyterLab and our JupyterLab extension installed.
-They do not have Bodo installed.

 ### Tools for automating the Image creation